-The Board monitors and manages operational and strategic performance and risk through agreed written reports and KPIs.
-The principal Society KPIs are shown on page 12, and risk management is explained in more detail in Note 3, Risk Management and Control, on pages 34-38 of these Financial Statements.
+The Board monitors and manages operational and strategic performance and risk through agreed written reports and Key Performance Indicators (KPIs).
+The principal Society KPIs are shown on page 12, and risk management is explained in more detail in Note 3, Risk Management and Control, on pages 33 to 37 of these Financial Statements.